 Inventories are valued at the lower of cost or net realizable value, with cost being determined using actual average cost.
 The Company compares the average cost to the net realizable value and records the lower value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
-As of September 30, 2023, the company recorded a \$31 thousand lower of cost or net realizable value inventory adjustment associated with the VanishPoint® 3mL product segment.
-There was no lower of cost or net realizable value inventory adjustment as of December 31, 2022.
+As of September 30, 2023, the company The Company recorded a \$31 \$2 thousand and \$142 thousand lower of cost or net realizable value inventory adjustment associated with the VanishPoint® 3mL and EasyPoint® needle product segment.
+There was no lower of cost or net realizable value inventory adjustment as of December 31, 2022. segments at March 31, 2024 and March 31, 2023, respectively.